ASoldo/rust_ml_ai/README.md

 ## Container quickstart

+Before building, make sure:

-Ensure Docker 24+ and the NVIDIA Container Toolkit are installed.
-The image exposes CUDA, LibTorch, OpenCV, and the webcam entrypoints used in this workspace.
+- Docker 24+ is installed and the NVIDIA Container Toolkit is configured (`sudo nvidia-ctk runtime configure --runtime=docker` then restart Docker).
+- `docker run --rm --gpus all nvidia/cuda:12.3.2-base-ubuntu22.04 nvidia-smi` succeeds so the runtime can see your GPU.
+- The camera you want to use is exposed (default `/dev/video0`; adjust compose if you have a different device path).
+- TorchScript weights live under `models/` (e.g. `models/yolov12n-face.torchscript`); datasets and checkpoints are never committed, so populate them locally.

+The Docker build bakes in CUDA 13.0.1, LibTorch 2.8.0+cu129, OpenCV, FFmpeg codec libs and V4L2 tools.
+Override `CUDA_BASE` or `LIBTORCH_URL` if you need a different toolkit/libtorch pairing.

 ### Build